bambora-na/beanstream-java/README.md

 The card number stored on the profile is a multi-use token and is called the ID.

 # Create a Profile
 To create a payment profile you must first configure your gateway to use the profiles API key (instead of your Payments API key.
-Then you can call one of the createProfile methods on the Profiles API class and supply it with the minimun parameters of a Card and a Billing Address:
+Then you can call one of the createProfile methods on the Profiles API class and supply it with the minimum parameters of a Card and a Billing Address:

 ```java
 Gateway beanstream = new Gateway("v1", 300200578,